Search Engine Optimisation (SEO) has always been about great content.

 Every single piece of content you create and upload is a chance to connect with your readers and rank naturally in the search engine results.
 And whilst the importance of optimising your content for SEO is definitely there, writing for real people should be top priority.
 Period.

-According to Neil Patel, one of the top influences on the web, you need to go beyond simply writing content.
+According to Neil Patel, one of the top influencers on the web, you need to go beyond simply writing content.
 “Your content needs to accomplish two goals: first, appeal to the end user (customers, clients, prospects and readers) and second, solve a particular problem.

 Without compelling content, your readers will not be sold.
 Sure, effective SEO tactics may get people to your website but what’s the use if the content isn’t up-to-date, relevant or interesting to them?
 Are they going to keep coming back to your website?
 Probably not.